ratnamGT/dbb-zappbuild/test/testScripts/README.md

 Each test script is expected to be able to run on its own without any dependency.
 It is expected, that a test script resets the environment during finalizing phase of the test.

 ## fullBuild.groovy
-This script is called by test.groovy to run a full build by creating a new “automation” branch from the feature branch specified in the command line argument.
+This script is called by test.groovy to run a full build by creating a new automation branch from the feature branch specified in the command line argument.
 It verifies the below requirements
 - Full build ran clean
 - Number of expected build files equal the number of files build during the full build in the console.
 - Build files expected is the same as build files during the full build in the console.